Header 1

 Markdown is special kind of markup language significantly simpler than HTML and it may be the best form for simple text formatting.
-More information you can find on Markdownguide
+More information you can find on Markdownguide.

 If you are using DB2 for IBM i or IBM i Notebooks extensions in Visual Studio Code this cheatsheet can be useful.
 Only the syntax that works on IBM i Notebooks is listed here.